 The USDA Natural Resources Conservation Service (NRCS) and the USDA Farm Service Agency (FSA) provide support through technical and financial assistance to provide safe and diverse food sources for honeybees.

-NRCS provides assistance to honey producers by helping them implement voluntary conservation practices to address resource concerns on their operations.
-These include, but are not limited to, planting cover crops, wildflowers and native grasses; enhancing buffers and areas not in production; and improving the diversity and management of grazing lands.
+For example, NRCS helps producers implement voluntary conservation practices such as planting cover crops, wildflowers and native grasses in buffers and areas not in production as well as improving management of grazing lands.